 Somewhere they had stopped seeing me as a living, breathing and growing human being.
-Instead they saw a number on the books.
-I wanted to ensure I was treating myself as humanely as possible before going out to meet minds who had doubts about the worth of a present and caring person.
+Instead, they saw a number on the books.

 The send-off went fine and the chocolate cake was enjoyed by the dozen or so old colleagues who gathered around.
 We shared laughs and then it was time to move on.
 Well, not before my old boss asked me about my little son.
 Those of you reading this might know that Lucy is very much a girl.
 So with that I knew and felt in my heart and mind that I was done.